jadebono/DLT5141/css/css_exercises.md

 ## `Question 10 - Creating a Table with CSS Grid`

 While you can create a table with pure html, modern css gives you the far more flexible grid.
-Target your html `<div>` with the class name of "grid-container".
+Target your html `<div>` with the class of "grid-container".
 Give it a display of grid, divide the container into two columns of equal width.
 Set a gap of 20px between the columns.
 Center the content both vertically and horizontally.

 Solution: